Bays, Pacific Northwest

 Maple Bay is a wonderful little community located in the Cowichan Valley on southern Vancouver Island.
 Maple Bay is home to marine activity all year round.
 The sheltered haven of the Bay is situated in Sansum Narrows, which separates Vancouver Island from Saltspring Island.

 The Bay is serviced by Salt Spring Air and Harbor Air.
-They fly regular scheduled flights a day from Maple Bay Marina, to Vancouver, Ganges harbor on Salt Spring Island.
+They fly regularly scheduled flights a day from Maple Bay Marina, to Vancouver, Ganges harbor on Salt Spring Island.

 There are plenty of hiking trails here and the bay itself is a most awesome place to explore by kayak or boat.
 There are lots of parks here to visit, parks like Eve Park, Maple Mountain Centennial Park or the Osborne Bay Park plus many more areas with hiking trails.
 Maple Bay area is a great place to spend a day or two.